yolanmees/Spikster/README.md

 #### ...anyway star this project on Github, Thank you ;)

 ## Licence
-Spikster is an open-source software licensed under the MIT license.
+Spikster is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](./LICENSE) file for details.

 ## Need support with Spikster?
 Please open an issue here: https://github.com/yolanmees/Spikster/issues.